mongodb/specifications/source/retryable-reads/retryable-reads.rst

 3a.
 Selecting the server for retry
 ''''''''''''''''''''''''''''''''''

-In sharded cluster, the server on which the operation failed MUST be provided to the server selection mechanism as a deprioritized server.
+In a sharded cluster, the server on which the operation failed MUST be provided to the server selection mechanism as a deprioritized server.

 If the driver cannot select a server for